-- (1) If it is the cue ball, then it is ball in hand, to be played anywhere on the table. - (2) Object balls are re-spotted.
+- (1) If it is the cue ball, then it is ball in hand, to be played anywhere on the table. - (2) Object balls are re-spotted (See Rule 6m).

-6m Returning object balls to the table which leave the playing surface An object ball is re-spotted with its centre point on the eight ball spot or as near as possible to that spot in a direct line between the spot and the centre point of the top cushion.
+6m Returning object balls which leave the playing surface that remain off the table

+An object ball is re-spotted with its centre point on the eight-ball spot or as near as possible to that spot in a direct line between the spot and the centre point of the top cushion.